Follow the dosage directions on the label or pack. Do not take more than the recommended dose.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Joy-Rides® Tablets; Forest Laboratories UK Limited, The electronic Medicines Compendium.
-Dated January 2016.
+Manufacturer's PIL, Joy-Rides® Tablets; Teva UK Limited, The electronic Medicines Compendium.
+Dated March 2019.

-- Manufacturer's PIL, Kwells®; Bayer plc, The electronic Medicines Compendium.
-Dated July 2015.
+Manufacturer's PIL, Kwells® 300 microgram tablets; Bayer plc, The electronic Medicines Compendium.
+Dated June 2015.

-- Manufacturer's PIL, Scopoderm® 1.5 mg Patch; GlaxoSmithKline Consumer Healthcare UK Trading Ltd, The electronic Medicines Compendium.
-Dated February 2016.
+Manufacturer's PIL, Scopoderm® 1.5 mg Patch; GlaxoSmithKline Consumer Healthcare, The electronic Medicines Compendium.
+Dated July 2019.